-A number of initiatives are underway at RBC to help ensure fair and equal access to our procurement process for Aboriginal-owned businesses, as yet another way to foster economic development.
+A number of initiatives are underway at RBC to help ensure fair and equal access to our procurement process for Aboriginal-owned businesses as yet another way to foster economic development.

-We have formed procurement teams who seek out Aboriginal business owners through trade fairs and oneon-one meetings.
+We have formed procurement teams who seek out Aboriginal business owners through trade fairs and one-on-one meetings.
 We also continue to look for opportunities to facilitate access to corporate supply chains for Aboriginal-owned businesses.

 Currently we are transitioning our supply chain to a model that better supports environmental sustainability.
-We introduced a Green Sourcing Initiative, which includes a Green Procurement Questionnaire to help us identify environmentally conscious vendors.
+We introduced a Green Sourcing Initiative, which includes the Green Procurement Questionnaire to help us identify environmentally conscious vendors.

-Examples of RBC support for Aboriginal procurement in 2008
+Examples of RBC support for Aboriginal procurement

-- > Establishing a process with our Tier 1 real estate and property management service provider to identify Aboriginal-owned businesses as potential RBC suppliers - > Building a supplier database to identify Aboriginal suppliers as potential applicants for RBC Request for Proposals (RFPs); reviewing potential for Aboriginal-owned businesses to self-identify on our website database - > Reviewing our standard RFP document to determine how we can better identify Aboriginal companies wishing to do business with RBC - > Co-sponsoring BC's 2010 Business Guide, which includes information about the Vancouver Olympic Committee (VANOC) Aboriginal Procurement Strategy, to maximize opportunities for Aboriginal-owned businesses to connect with the 2010 Olympic and Paralympic Winter Games to organizations that support Aboriginal procurement
+- Establishing a process with our Tier 1 real estate and property management service provider to identify Aboriginal-owned businesses as potential RBC suppliers - Building a supplier database to identify Aboriginal suppliers as potential applicants for RBC Requests for Proposals (RFPs); reviewing potential for Aboriginal-owned businesses to self-identify on our website database - Reviewing our standard RFP document to determine how we can better identify Aboriginal companies wishing to do business with RBC - Co-sponsoring BC's 2010 Business Guide, which includes information about the Vancouver Olympic Committee (VANOC) Aboriginal Procurement Strategy, to maximize opportunities for Aboriginal-owned businesses to connect with the 2010 Olympic and Paralympic Winter Games support Aboriginal procurement

-- > \$15,500 Canadian Aboriginal Minority Suppliers Council - > \$5,000 Canadian Council for Aboriginal Business
+■ \$12,500 - Canadian Aboriginal Minority Suppliers Council